Special Events

 • Satchmo Soundoff: Music fans of all ages can attend a special performance by some of the city’s youngest and most talented musicians.
 The Roots of Music presented by Fidelity Bank will kick off this year’s festival Saturday at 11:30am on Esplanade Ave., right outside of the Museum gates.

-• Satchmo SummerFest Jazz Mass: The Jazz Mass at St. Augustine Church will begin at 10am where attendees can also enjoy a spirited performance by Treme Brass Band.
+• Satchmo SummerFest Jazz Mass: The Jazz Mass at St. Augustine Church will begin at 10am where attendees can also enjoy a spirited performance by Treme Brass Band presented by New Orleans Jazz National Historical Park.
 Due to ongoing renovations at St. Augustine Church, mass will be held in the Parish Hall.
 Please note that space and seating is limited.
 The mass will be livestreamed on Facebook.com/saintaugchurch.

 • Satchmo SummerFest Second-Line Parade: The Treme Brass Band will lead attendees out of Sunday mass at St. Augustine Church at 11:15am in the Treme neighborhood and through the French Quarter for a Second-Line parade to the New Orleans Jazz Museum.